LazzyGuy/Threejs-Editor/README.md

-# Requirement of the project
-“An internet user should be able to open WebGL Editor (threejs) and using a built in menu/submenu, be able to run a CADQuery through  a CADQUERY engine running in a pre-packaged Docker instance in the backend.
-The user should be able to interactively run and parametrise such CQs.

 ## Setuping up project

-1. go to the root dir of the project
+1. git clone
-2. enter
+2. npm install
-   $> npm start
+3. npm start
-3. open your browser at http://localhost:8080/
+4. open your browser at http://localhost:8080/

 ##Project structure
 project is running on a node server which is serving satic site from public dir,